 Due to a nationwide shortage of truck drivers, finding the right amount of trucking capacity is a big concern for shippers.
 Freight brokerages know this.
 Most of them promise to find clients the right trucks and equipment at reasonable rates.
 The amount of capacity these companies can actually provide, however, can vary widely.

 Because capacity is such a big issue today, you should work with a brokerage or logistics provider that has a network of thousands of carriers.
 Equally important are the types of carriers in that network.
 Does the brokerage offer capacity in all freight modes and in all regions of the country?
 Can the company book freight with the railroads when long-haul trucking is too expensive or inefficient?
 What about the quality of the carrier network?
-You’ll want a transportation partner that works with trucking companies that are CSA-approved and have a few years of experience.
+You’ll want a transportation partner that works with trucking companies that are experienced, well-insured and have strong safety records.
 Finally, a transportation company that regularly audits carrier performance and safety can be an added benefit to your shipping.

 How do you treat your customers?

 The best transportation providers have such a high level of customer service, they seem like an extension of a shipper’s operations.
 Accessibility and ease are important factors.
 Look for a company that can be reached 24/7, including on holidays and weekends.
 It also helps to understand how the company structures its customer support.
 Having a single point-of-contact who can answer questions and make quick decisions can save you time and headaches in managing your freight.

 If a transportation company has been in business for many years, ask about that company’s customer retention rate.
 Are there any clients who have stayed with the company throughout its history?
 Again, you want a transportation partner that knows how to meet expectations and manage long-term customer relationships.

 The best transportation companies offer more than just capacity across trucks and equipment.
 They also build long-term, trusting relationships with some of the top carriers in the industry.